 Public Elementary School Teacher: Education and Career Profile

 Research what it takes to become a public elementary school teacher.
-Learn about the average salary, as well as the education and licensure requirements to find out if this is the career for you.
-Schools offering Elementary Education degrees can also be found in these popular choices.
+Learn about the average salary, as well as the education and licensure requirements, to find out if this is the career for you.

 Public elementary school teachers are employed by schools that are funded by taxpayer dollars.
 They teach the basics of reading, math, science, social studies and other subjects.
+They may teach Kindergarten through 5th grade and will create lesson plans based on their students' grade.
+Teachers also must give tests and quizzes as a way assessing student progress and hold parent conferences.
+In addition to managing students in the classroom, elementary school teachers may need to supervise lunch and recess periods.
 The following chart gives an overview of a career in teaching at the elementary-school level.

 |Degree Required||Bachelor's degree|